juliakernel/MIYORA/docs/guides/using-speecht5.md

 order: 11
 ---

-SpeechT5 is a built-in text-to-speech (TTS) service that runs in the browser (Well, on Amica at least).
+SpeechT5 is a built-in text-to-speech (TTS) service that runs in the browser (Well, on MIYORA at least).
 It is free and relatively fast.

 Make sure SpeechT5 is enabled for TTS: